 Before you notice the taste, you will notice the color.
 Paprika is great for adding that rich red color to dishes, especially the sweet paprika, which is the reddest.
 Good looking food matters.

-What you won't see, but what matters even more, are all the antioxidants and Vitamin C paprika naturally adds to your food.
-It can help improve your immune system, circulation, blood pressure, and digestion.
+What you won't see, but what matters even more, are all the antioxidants and Vitamin C that paprika naturally adds to your food.
+The spice may also improve your immune system, circulation, blood pressure, and digestion.

 Don't let anyone ever tell you that paprika is only good for turning your food red!